dotwebstack/dotwebstack-framework/docs/README.md

 building blocks to build rich data services with a minimal development effort.
 DotWebStack provides a lot of advantages compared to other solutions:

+# Deprecation notice:
+Since the beginning of this repo it has mainly been maintained by people working for ‘Het Kadaster’.
+Unfortunately it hasn’t been widely used as we hoped to.
+That has lead to the decision to stop maintaining this repo in its current public form.
+From this day forward, 14th January 2025, there will be no active support for this repo and the repo will be archived.

 - **Robust**: The framework is built upon proven open-source components, such as [Spring Boot](https://spring.io/projects/spring-boot), [GraphQL Java](https://www.graphql-java.com/) and [Project Reactor](https://projectreactor.io/).
 By relying on these building blocks, lots of robust enterprise